-Information on the background to this scheme for the €40m, the rates and eligibility for this funding, is set out below.
-Schools are not required to apply for the ICT grant payments.
+Information on the background to this scheme for the €40m, and the €10m additional funding, the rates and eligibility for this funding, is set out below.
+Both the €40m grant and the €10m additional funding element will be processed as one payment issued to school bank accounts.
+Schools do not have to apply for this grant funding.

-Schools can prioritise spending plans for this grant, if required, to address ICT needs identified in the context of the current public health crisis which has required schools to be closed.
+Schools can prioritise spending plans for this grant, if required, to address ICT needs identified in the context of the current public health crisis.
 This can include the purchase of ICT devices that can be shared with students who do not have access to devices to enable the continuity of learning during the public health crisis.